jkeam/weather-service-pipeline/README.md

 ## Github Setup
-1. Go to github and go to Settings -> Developer Settings -> Personal access tokens -> Generate new token with `repo -> public_repo` permission
-2. Go to your project and enable a webhook, url defined below in step 8.
+1. Go to your project and enable a webhook, url defined below in step 8.

 ## Setup